Vladimír Chovan

-Vladimír Chovan (born September 26, 1963) is a Slovak politician (People's Party – Movement for a Democratic Slovakia) and used to be Minister of Agriculture of the Slovak Republic.
+Vladimír Chovan (born 26 September 1963) is a Slovak politician who served as Minister of Agriculture of Slovakia from 2009 to 2010.

-Chovan studied at the Slovak University of Agriculture, Faculty of Mechanization of Agriculture, Nitra, and finished in 1985.
-He is married and has two children.

-He replaced Stanislav Becík as a result of to inner-party rivalries and was announced Minister of Agriculture by president Ivan Gašparovič September 23, 2009.
+Chovan replaced Stanislav Becík as a result of to inner-party rivalries and was announced Minister of Agriculture by president Ivan Gašparovič in Fico's First Cabinet, serving from 23 September 2009 until 8 July 2010.
 He pledges for a change in the Common Agricultural Policy in the European Union.
 Chovan refused denials that his ministry is involved in corruption.